 public static void ConfigureIISIntegration(this IServiceCollection services) { services.Configure<IISOptions>(options => { }); }

-We do not initialize any of the properties inside the options because we are just fine with the default values.
-For more pieces of information about those properties, look at the explanation:
+We do not initialize any properties inside the options because we are fine with the default values.
+For more information about those properties, let’s check out the details:

-method, CORS, and IIS configuration have been added.
-Furthermore, the CORS configuration has been added to the application’s pipeline inside the Configuration
+In the first part, CORS, and IIS configuration have been added.
+Furthermore, the CORS configuration has been added to the application’s pipeline inside the second part of the class reserved for adding components to a pipeline.
+The important thing to notice here is that we call the UseCors()

 will forward proxy headers to the current request.
 This will help us during the Linux deployment.app.UseStaticFiles()